DragunWF/BSIT301-Bot/README.md

 ## Description

 This bot is for my college section's Discord server.
+Furthermore, this bot also uses **slash commands**.

 ## Features

 - Message Sniping
-- Google Forms Responses - _To be implemented_
+- Google Forms Responses - `To be implemented`
-- Notes Sender - _To be implemented_
+- Notes Sender - `To be implemented`
-- RNG Games with leaderboards - _To be implemented_
+- RNG Games with leaderboards - `To be implemented`
 - _More will be added_

+## Commands

+- `test` - For testing purposes, the bot simply responds with a text
+- `snipe` - To snipe deleted messages